By Cynthia Hetherington

 Logistics of Communicating

 Without a fundamental application of the principles of CRAWL, an investigator may have a short career, because she or he will not see return business, will become frustrated over inconsistent reports, and will not understand why the phone is not ringing.
 In this 6-part blog series, we will teach newbies how to CRAWL and help seasoned investigators refine their skills.
-Last week [link] we discussed hot to Communicate effectively and sincerely.
+Last week, in part 1, we discussed hot to Communicate effectively and sincerely.
 This week, we explore the logistics to Communicating.

 Establishing Criteria and Expectations